-SA Health is committed to supporting the conduct of high quality health and medical research across the public health system.
+SA Health is committed to supporting the conduct of high quality health and medical research across the South Australian public health system.

 The ethical review of research is an important step in ensuring the quality of research and maintaining the welfare of research participants.
-It is a requirement that all research conducted at South Australian public health institutions, or involving clients of South Australian public health institutions, including regional health services, hospitals, community health services, public health clinics and associated programs, complies with the SA Health Research Ethics Operational Policy (PDF 214KB) and SA Health Research Governance Policy (PDF 111KB).
+It is a requirement that all research conducted at South Australian public health organisations, or involving staff or clients of South Australian public health organisations, including regional health services, hospitals, community health services, public health clinics and associated programs, complies with the SA Health Research Ethics Policy (PDF 214KB).

 Human Research Ethics Committees

 Human Research Ethics Committees (HRECs) are established to protect the welfare of people involved in research.
 For further information on the four South Australian public health sector HRECs, please refer to the SA Health Human Research Ethics Committees page.

 SA Health participates in the National Mutual Acceptance (NMA) scheme to support the single scientific and ethical review of research projects taking place across participating Australian jurisdictions.
 Further information on the scheme can be found on the NMA page.

 For research projects occurring at more than one South Australian public health organisation, the SA Health Single Ethical Review Model allows a single ethical and scientific review for all applicable projects.
 More information on the single ethical review model is available on the SA Health Single Ethical Review Model page.

 Human research is research conducted with or about people or on their data or tissue.
 Human research is directed at understanding and improving health and wellbeing and its treatment across the population.
 Quality Assurance and Continuous Quality Improvement activities, while generally considered as low risk, may also constitute research and so be bound by the requirements of the National Health and Medical Research Council (NHMRC) National Statement on Ethical Conduct in Human Research.